-But since the virus is airborne (ref 1) and settles in the airways, the way we breathe is also important to highlight.
+Since the virus is spread via the air (ref 1) and settles in the airways, the way we breathe is important to highlight.
 In a single day, we breathe in as much as 10-20,000 liters of air.
 That is a huge amount, and since one liter weighs 0.1 gram it makes up 10-20 kilos of air, in other words about 10 times more than the amount of food we eat.
 The air contains lots of bacteria, viruses and other particles.
 In just one day, we inhale up to 100 billion of them according to research at the Karolinska Institute in Sweden.

 Using a face mask is a measure that is becoming increasingly popular.
-In China, for example, all residents now receive free face masks.
 Many doctors, however, recommend NOT using a mask, as it simply does not provide effective protection against small airborne particles such as viruses.
 Since it is inconvenient, there is also an increased risk of often touching your face with your hands when correcting the mask.
 Another important consideration is that the most common masks only last for about 3-4 hours before they have to be replaced.

 Even worse is that many people who are using a mask, especially children, open their mouths to breathe when using it (see the video below where Chinese parents have filmed their children).
 The increased air resistance that the mask imposes, probably makes the children feel that it is too hard to breathe through their noses, and because of that, open their mouths.
 As you can read further down in the article, nasal breathing is one of the most important breathing tips, so using a breathing mask may, at worst, be counterproductive by leading to a false sense of security, but instead, may increase the risk of being infected.